ellysh/video-game-bots/ClickerBots/example.md

 * F2 - this is a command to use attack skill on the selected monster.
 * F5 - this is a command to use health potion for restoring player's HP
 * F8 - this is a command to pickup items near the player.
-* F9 - this is a command macro with command to select monster.
+* F9 - this is a macro with "/target MonsterName" command to select a monster.
-* F10 - this is a command to select nearest monster.
+* F10 - this is a command to select a nearest monster.

 Now it becomes simple to associate keys with algorithm actions and writes a code.
 This is a script with **BlindBot.au3** name that implements all steps of the algorithm:
 ```AutoIt